For service providers

 Who are the members of Archipel OHT?

-The Archipel OHT members are the representatives of the organizations that signed the CDMA, as well as the community representatives (partner clients).
+The Archipel OHT members are the representatives of the organizations that signed the CDMA, and the community representatives (partner clients).
 Our team includes close to 70 members.
 Archipel has two categories of members: Partner and Affiliate.
-Check out the list of our members
+Check out the list of our members.

 Archipel Partner

-A partner is an entity thoroughly engaged in Archipel OHT initiatives and ultimately accountable for the success and achievement of the shared objective.
-Signature of the CDMA is required to obtain and maintain this status.
+A partner is an entity that is fully committed to the initiatives of Archipel OHT and ultimately responsible for the success and achievement of the common goal.
+The signature of the CDMA is required to obtain and maintain this status.

 Archipel Affiliate

-An affiliate member is a subject matter expert; or an agency that spans multiple OHTs; or who is not predominantly funded by the Ontario Ministry of Health and the Ministry of Long-Term Care.
-Affiliates have interests that are aligned with the OHT’s shared objective.
+An affiliated member has expertise in a specific field, or is an organization that works with multiple OHTs, or is not primarily funded by the Ontario Ministry of Health and the Ontario Ministry of Long-Term Care.
+The affiliated members have interests that align with the common objective of Archipel OHT.

 How to become a member of OHT Archipel?

 Membership in our Ontario Health Team is voluntary.
-Applicant organizations must pursue the shared objective and commit to the collective vision, values and guiding principles of the CDMA.
+Applicant organizations must pursue the common goal and commit to the collective vision, values and guiding principles of the CDMA.
 The Executive Committee is responsible for evaluating applications and accepting new members.

 If you have any questions regarding the application process, please send us an email at info@eso-archipel.ca.